-The circuit on the front page shows an OPA2652 driving the ADS807 analog-to-digital converter (ADC) differentially, at a gain of +2V/V. The outputs are AC-coupled to the converter to adjust for the difference in supply voltages.
-The 133 Ω resistors at the noninverting inputs minimize DC offset errors.
+The circuit on the front page shows an OPA2652 driving the ADS807 A/D converter differentially, at a gain of +2V/V. The outputs are AC-coupled to the converter to adjust for the difference in supply voltages.
+The 133 Ω resistors at the non-inverting inputs minimize DC offset errors.
 The differential topology minimizes even-order distortion products, such as second-harmonic distortion.